SDQW22 - School Experience to Progress Point 5 (2023/24)

 Graduate (and must be enrolled on PGCE/EYTS)

-- Training and supervision of practice with focussed feedback and target-setting.
+● Training and supervision of practice with focused feedback and target setting.

-- Collection of evidence to demonstrate that the Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS) are being addressed.
+● Collection of evidence to demonstrate that the Core Content Framework has been followed and that the requirements of Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS) are being addressed.

-- Other professionals (Professional Coordinating mentor (PCM) and University Link Tutor) may also observe teaching or scrutinise training documentation to quality assure training and assessment.
+● Other professionals (Professional Coordinating mentor (PCM), University Link Tutor and External Examiner) may also observe teaching or scrutinise training documentation to quality assure training and assessment.

-- Independent study for reading, planning and evaluation.
+● Independent study for reading, planning, reflection and evaluation.

 On successful completion of the module, trainees will be able to:

-- Demonstrate that they have achieved the Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS) and have been able to teach satisfactorily across a sustained period.
+● LO 1 Demonstrate that they have met at least the minimum requirements of the Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS) and have been able to teach satisfactorily across a sustained period.

-- Demonstrate that they can behave in a professional manner through adherence to the school and university procedures and the professional expectations set out in the Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS)
+● LO 2 Demonstrate that they can behave in a professional manner through adherence to the school and university procedures and the professional expectations set out in the Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS).

-- Demonstrate that they are able to review their own teaching (through reflection and through feedback from colleagues) and identify targets and strategies for improvement of their practice.
+● LO 3 Demonstrate that they are able to review their own teaching (through reflection and through response to feedback from colleagues) and identify targets and strategies for improvement of their practice.

-- Plan and evaluate lessons to support children to make progress within subjects and across subject areas (as appropriate to their route).
+● LO 5 Plan and evaluate lessons to enable children to make good progress within subjects and across subject areas (as appropriate to their route).

 Assessment will be undertaken in the school / setting in which the student is placed.
 School-based mentors and / or class teachers complete regular observations, with formative feedback given on each occasion.
-A final report is completed with Pass / Fail assessment with a recommended grade (1-3) reflecting grading criteria based on nationally approved documentation.
+A final report is completed with Pass / Fail assessment as required by Statutory Guidelines, as part of a Tripartite review including the university link tutor.
+Outcomes are moderated by the university course team.

 'Cause for Concern' process may be instigated where concerns are raised about general progress, response to advice or lack of professionalism.
 (See PGCE Regulations regarding no automatic resit for Fail).
 Paragraphs 19 & 20 of the course regulations make it clear that full attendance is required on the course, both before and during School Experience, or students may be required to intermit or fail.